Fil-Language/filc/CONTRIBUTING.md

 All your commit *MUST* work.
 If your feature is too big to be in one commit, add exceptions, early returns to keep the code working.

+In your commit message, reference the id of your issue.
+It helps us to track which commit concern what and why.

 **Tests**